 What types of electric lawn mower are there?

-Rotary mowers: Rotary mowers are characterised by one very high speed rotating cutting blade, which slices the grass on impact.
-These types of mowers are very common as they allow medium to high cut grass to be quickly cut and deposited in a rear-mounted grass box.
+Rotary mowers: Rotary mowers are characterized by one very high-speed rotating cutting blade, which slices the grass on impact.
+These mowers are common as they allow medium to high-cut grass to be quickly cut and deposited in a rear-mounted grass box.
 These mowers typically have four fixed wheels for maneuvering.

-Cylinder mowers: Cylinder mowers have a series of blades which tend to be exposed in a cylindrical drum structure on the front of the machine.
+Cylinder mowers: Cylinder mowers have a series of blades that tend to be exposed in a cylindrical drum structure on the front of the machine.
 Unlike rotary mowers, these cut grass by slicing against a fixed bottom plate, with a series of smaller blades doing the work of one.
-These machines work best when cutting low to medium height grass.
+These machines work best when cutting low to medium-height grass.

 How much do electric lawn mowers cost?

-You should consider how large your yard is and how often you intend to mow it.
-If your lawn is 1/3 acre or bigger, you’ll want to spring for a high-performance model with a high-voltage battery, wide cutting path and multiple height settings.
-If you have a smaller yard or don’t need to mow very often, you can probably get away with one that has less power.
+You should consider your yard's size and how often you intend to mow it.
+If your lawn is 1/3 acre or bigger, you’ll want to spring for a high-performance model with a high-voltage battery, wide cutting path, and multiple height settings.
+If you have a smaller yard or don’t need to mow very often, you can probably get away with one with less power.